 Modification: Persons who are new to this position can have tingling in the legs.
-If you feel tingling, ride the legs down the wall and hold until the tingling goes away.
+If you feel tingling, bend the legs and slide the feet down the wall and hold until the tingling goes away.
 Walk the feet back up the wall if comfortable.